mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 Home learning of digial technologies.
 The work of Livingstone is foundational in this area,

-Messing aroudn and affinity groups.
+Messing around and affinity groups.
 Ito playing around, and Gee and the process of tapping into affinity groups.

+Research exploring home game playing and digital activity uncovers material that families may bring into a non-formal game making process; I will draw on work on participatory culture (Jenkins, 2009), affinity spaces (Gee, 2004a) and naturalistic studies of digital use and creativity in the home (Itō et al., 2010; Livingstone et al., 2018).
+Gee's (2004b) work on games and associated culture as learning experiences is founded on his understanding of how they engender a shared discourse and emerging identities .

+Kafai and Burke's extensive work proposes applying the power of Gee's work around the game playing to game making [@kafai_connected_2016, p.
+56].

 ### Context of Home Education and family learning